Deciding between private hearing aids and NHS options? Discover which provides superior sound quality and best fits your hearing needs

 - Regular hearing tests

-Private hearing aids at The Hearing Space
+Private hearing aids options at The Hearing Space

 Once we have agreed on a particular device, we will arrange a detailed hearing aid fitting appointment, with a 2-week follow up appointment, and then regular follow ups, throughout the year.
 Earwax removal is included in the price and regular hearing tests are also included.
 These are crucial, as if your hearing changes, the hearing aids can be rapidly re-tuned to optimise performance.